GoogleCloudDataproc/initialization-actions/oozie/README.md

         --region ${REGION} \
         --initialization-actions gs://goog-dataproc-initialization-actions-${REGION}/oozie/oozie.sh
     ```

+    Optional arguments which can be passed as --metadata values:

+    1. http-proxy - HTTP proxy to use for outbound requests
+    1. email-smtp-host - SMTP server to use for outbound email
+    1. email-from-address - Address from which to send email
+    1. oozie-db-name - MySQL database name - default: "oozie"
+    1. oozie-db-username - MySQL user by which the database is accessed - default: "oozie"
+    1. oozie-password-secret-name - Name of [Secret Manager](https://cloud.google.com/secret-manager/) secret used to store oozie database user's password
+    1. oozie-password-secret-version - Version of Secret Manager secret used to store oozie database user's password - default: 1
+    1. mysql-root-username - Administrative MySQL user by which the database is managed - default: "root"
+    1. mysql-root-password-secret-name - Name of [Secret Manager](https://cloud.google.com/secret-manager/) secret used to store MySQL root password
+    1. mysql-root-password-secret-version - Version of Secret Manager secret used to store MySQL root password - default: 1
+    1. oozie-enable-ssl - Whether to enable SSL for oozie service - default: "false"

 1. Once the cluster has been created Oozie should be running on the master node.

 You can find more information about using initialization actions with Dataproc in the [Dataproc documentation](https://cloud.google.com/dataproc/init-actions).